ghosharnab969/git-essential-training-5988161/Example03.md

-This is a plain text 3
+This is a plain text

+One line added